 BSW Representative (2020-2021)

-I am a BSW junior at Stony Brook University School of Social Welfare.
-I have been president of LIISA (Long Island Immigrant Student Advocates) at Stony Brook University for two years.
-I am currently Co-Director of a grassroots group called WP Still Dreaming, dedicated to helping the undocumented community in White Plains.
-I am also a member of the USWA, the Undergrad Social Work Alliance at Stony Brook University.
-I have previously interned at Make the Road Westchester as a community organizer intern.
-I have always had a passion for immigrant justice and started being an activist in high school.
-I have over six years of experience working with grassroots organizations and activist work.
+Evelyn Lopez is a BSW junior at Stony Brook University School of Social Welfare.
+She was the president of LIISA (Long Island Immigrant Student Advocates) at Stony Brook University for two years and currently Co-Director of a grassroots group called WP Still Dreaming, dedicated to helping the undocumented community in White Plains.
+She is also a member of the USWA, the Undergrad Social Work Alliance at Stony Brook University.
+Evelyn previously interned at Make the Road Westchester as a community organizer intern.
+She is passionate about immigrant justice and started being an activist in high school.
+Evelyn has over six years of experience working with grassroots organizations and activist work.

 Randall Stetson, Ph.D., LCSW-R